shushriya06/Sports-backend/README.md

 A backend application which has the following features:
 1) An endpoint which return all the matches for a given tour name in paginated fashion.
 2) An endpoint which return all the matches for a given sport's tour along with its format & match's start time.
-3) An endpoint to create a news for a tour/match.
+3) An endpoint to create a news for a tour/match.<br/>
 	a) An endpoint to fetch all the news associated with a match id.
 	b) An endpoint to fetch all the news associated with a tour id.
 	c) An endpoint to fetch all the news associated with a sport id.
 ## Setup

-How to run this?

 ### Prequisites :
 Docker(Docker desktop for [mac with apple silicon](https://desktop.docker.com/mac/main/arm64/Docker.dmg?utm_source=docker&utm_medium=webreferral&utm_campaign=docs-driven-download-mac-arm64) | [mac with intel chilp](https://desktop.docker.com/mac/main/amd64/Docker.dmg?utm_source=docker&utm_medium=webreferral&utm_campaign=docs-driven-download-mac-amd64) | [mac with windows](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe) ) and docker-compose.